 A DSLR or mirrorless camera with lenses in the range of 12mm to 200mm (35mm equivalent)

-Sturdy tripod/cable release or remote timer – this is essential
+Sturdy tripod with a cable release or one can use the remote timer – this is essential

 Questions can be directed to Marie Joabar at email@example.com.

 Class Limit: 10

 "I've taken a couple of lighting workshops but came away from them without really "getting it."
 Thanks to the way Roy clearly explains things, the small size of the group and being able to work with the equipment hands-on, I finally got it!"

 "The class was very informative.
 Roy was great explaining the equipment needed for studio photography, their function and how to use the equipment including hands-on time.
 It was great getting to play with the lighting photographing each other."